OsherKoren/Data-engineering/README.md

 SQLAlchemy==1.4.20

-For printing the DataFrame in a more convenience way please add to Operations.py file the following lines:
+For printing the DataFrame in a more convenience way please add to Operations file the following lines:

 desired_width=320
 pd.set_option('display.width', desired_width)
 np.set_printoptions(linewidth=desired_width)
 pd.options.display.max_colwidth = 100
 pd.set_option('display.max_columns', 10)

 ## Guide for setup:
 Attached is a db_config.ini file with the DB credentials (configuration).